ezeh2/Simple-OOXML-Package-Explorer/README.md

+DON'T DELETE THIS REPOSITORY.
+This application was removed from the original location.
+This is the only repository in github which holds this application!

 # Simple-OOXML-Package-Explorer
 Simple OOXML Package Explorer allows to browse content of xlsx, docx and pptx-files, which are created by Microsoft Office since version 2007.